stoplightio/spectral/README.md

 console.log(spectral.run({ spec: 'oas2', target: myOAS }));
 ```

 Note: The existing OAS rulesets are opinionated.
-There might be some rules that you were prefer to change.
-We encourage you to create their own rulesets to fit your use case.
+There might be some rules that you prefer to change.
+We encourage you to create your rulesets to fit your use case.
 We welcome contributions to the existing rulesets too!

 ### Example Implementations

 - [Spectral Bot](https://github.com/tbarn/spectral-bot), a GitHub pull request bot that lints your repo's OAS document that uses the [Probot](https://probot.github.io) framework, built by [Taylor Barnett](https://github.com/tbarn)

 ## FAQs

+**How is this different than [Ajv](https://github.com/epoberezkin/ajv)?**

+Ajv is a JSON Schema validator, not a linter.
+While Spectral runs your JSON objects through Ajv and returns the result to ensure you are using valid JSON, it goes a level beyond that and allows you to build a custom ruleset that lints your JSON objects.

 **I want to lint my OpenAPI Specification documents but don't want to implement Spectral right now.**